-There is something undeniably magical about Halloween: the sudden chill in the air and the plethora of spooky decorations give an imaginative backdrop to costumes and candy.
-If you haven't already planned out how to transform your front yard for the occasion, then these projects are sure to help.
-Whether you keep your porch tastefully decorated with floral pumpkins and a scarecrow, or you go all out and create a nightmarish scene of tombstones and walking ghosts, these projects will make your yard the neighborhood's must-see entertainment on Halloween night.
+There is something undeniably magical about Halloween.
+The sudden chill in the air and the plethora of spooky decorations give an imaginative backdrop to costumes and candy.
+If you haven't already planned out how to transform your front yard for the occasion, these DIY projects are sure to help.
+And you can get all the supplies you need at a local crafts store, Dollar Store, Home Depot or even Amazon.

-Make a Life-Sized Ghost to Haunt Your Yard
+Make a Life-sized Ghost to Haunt Your Yard

-Protect Your Yard From Pests
+Protect Your Yard with Scarecrows

 Plant Greenery in Concrete Pumpkins

-Mark Some Final Resting Places With Cardboard Tombstones
+Mark Final Resting Places with Tombstones

 Fence in Your Fictional Dead

 A cemetery wouldn't look like a cemetery if there wasn't a fence to separate the dead from the living.
 Make sure you contain all of your potential zombies with a rusty cemetery fence that requires only a few tools, some PVC pipes and wood.
-Remember, the fence isn't there to keep you out, it's there to keep them in.
+Remember, the fence isn't there to keep you out; it's there to keep them in.

 Build a Witch Hitting a Tree

-Creep Out the Kids With Giant Spiders
+Creep Out the Kids with Giant Spiders

-Create a Ghost Illusion That is Sure to Scare
+Create a Ghost Illusion That Is Sure to Scare

 This impressive spectral illusion is as simple as it is awesome.
-Use a monitor, a large plexiglass frame and some black fabric to create this illusion in your front window, and you will be all set to scare everyone who comes to your door.
+Use a monitor, a large plexiglass frame and some black fabric to create this illusion in your front window, and you will be all set to scare everyone who comes to your front door.

-Freak Out the Arachnophobes With a Rope Spiderweb
+Freak Out the Arachnophobes with a Rope Spiderweb

-Forget Scary and Decorate With Floral Pumpkins
+Decorate with Floral Halloween Pumpkins